 Sravya Penubarthi

-Sravya Penubarthi (she/her) is a graduate student in the clinical social work program, completing her final practicum at the Employee Assistance Program.
+Sravya Penubarthi is a graduate student in the clinical social work program, completing her final practicum at the Employee Assistance Program.
 With a foundation in holistic wellness, she brings this understanding into her work.
 A trained yoga instructor, Sravya is currently pursuing trauma-conscious yoga therapy.
 Prior to her current program, Sravya worked in India as a mental health counselor, supporting young adults through transitions, particularly those experiencing anxiety.
 Her experience also includes community mental health and advocacy for accessible mental health care.
 Sravya's approach is rooted in relational practices, drawing from narrative and attachment orientations.
 Her heart-centered, needs-focused style emphasizes meeting clients wherever they are in their journey.
 She integrates various therapeutic approaches to provide individualized support.
 Sravya believes in the power of picture books and children literature to help process deep emotions, for adults.
 She also values the role of play, slowing down, and compassionate connection as key to personal and professional healing and growth.
 She is dedicated to creating spaces of healing and connection in places of employment.